A generalization of the Lorentz ether to gravity with general-relativistic limit: Non-Equivalence of General Lorentz Ether Theory and General Relativity with Clock Fields

 \begin{itemize}

-\item Different notions of completeness: A complete, global solution of GLET is defined for all $-\infty<X^i,T<\infty$.
-It is in no way required that the effective metric $g_{\mu\nu}$ of this solution is complete.
+\item \emph{Different notions of completeness:} A complete, global solution of GLET is defined for all $-\infty<\x^i,\t<\infty$.
+It is in no way required that the effective metric $g_{\a\b}(\x)$ of this solution is complete.
 Therefore, the image of this solution in GRCF is not necessarily a complete, global solution of GRCF.

-\item Global restrictions of topology: GRCF has solutions with non-trivial topology.
-Every image of a solution of GLET has trivial topology.
+\item \emph{Global restrictions of topology:} GRCF has solutions with non-trivial topo\-logy.
+Instead, every image of a solution of GLET has trivial topology.

-\item Global hyperbolicity: GRCF has solutions which are not globally hyperbolic, especially solutions with closed causal loops.
-Every image of a solution of GLET is globally hyperbolic.
-Moreover, there exists a global harmonic time-like function: $T(x)$ on images.
+\item \emph{Global hyperbolicity:} GRCF has solutions which are not globally hyperbolic, especially solutions with closed causal loops.
+Instead, every image of a solution of GLET is globally hyperbolic.
+Moreover, there exists a global harmonic time-like function: $\t(x)$ on images.

-\item Special character of $X^i,T$: GRCF contains a lot of solutions so that the fields $X^i(x),T(x)$ do not define a global system of coordinates.
-For every image of a solution of GLET the fields $X^i(x),T(x)$ have this property.
+\item \emph{Special character of $\x^i,\t$:} GRCF contains a lot of solutions so that the fields $\x^i(x),\t(x)$ do not define a global system of coordinates.
+Instead, for every image of a solution of GLET the fields $\x^i(x),\t(x)$ have this property.

-\item Unreasonable boundary conditions: Physically reasonable solutions of GRCF are only solutions with reasonable boundary conditions in infinity.
-For example, it seems reasonable to require that physical fields have some upper bounds.
-This leads to $|X^i(x)|,|T(x)|<C$ for some constant $C$.
-In this case, no image of a solution of GLET defines a global physically reasonable solution of GRCF.
+\item \emph{Physically unreasonable boundary conditions:} Physically reasonable solutions of GRCF are only solutions with reasonable boundary conditions in infinity.
+In particular, a reasonable boundary condition is that all physical fields have some upper bounds.
+This leads to $|\x^i(x)|,|\t(x)|<C$ for some constant $C$.
+Instead, bounds of this type have to be violated by all coordinates $\x^\a(x)$.
+Thus, no image of a GLET solution defines a global physically reasonable solution of GRCF.

 \end{itemize}